 Given these challenges, this policy paper calls for a renewed commitment and a different approach.
-Given the estimated \$929 billion needed to improve the housing of those currently living in inadequate housing in cities, currently available global resources are woefully insufficient to realize the SDG Housing Target.
-Combining multiple solutions-land, finance, and construction-with multiple partnerships - governments, private sector, civil society and donors -will close the affordable housing gap.
+Given the estimated \$929 billion needed to improve the housing of those currently living in inadequate housing in cities, currently available global resources are woefully insufficient to realize the Sustainable Development Goal housing target.
+Combining multiple solutions - land, finance, and construction - with multiple partnerships - governments, private sector, civil society and donors - will close the affordable housing gap.
 Beyond increasing financing, this policy paper invites the global community to pursue a new strategic approach that includes reforms in five areas:

-- 1. Create an integrated housing framework: embed housing strategies into urban plans and sector policies at both the national and municipal levels (e.g. in services, land use, transportation) to better integrate housing programs into decision-making; - 2.
-Adopt an inclusive approach: support participatory processes and fair housing policies, and address housing for vulnerable and special needs groups; - 3.
-Expand affordable housing: improve affordability of home ownership; subsidize low-income households to rent or own adequate housing; expand and improve the affordable housing stock;
+- (a) Create an integrated housing framework: embed housing strategies into urban plans and sector policies at both the national and municipal levels (e.g. in services, land use, transportation) to better integrate housing programmes into decision-making; - (b) Adopt an inclusive approach: support participatory processes and fair housing policies, and address housing for vulnerable and special needs groups; - (c) Expand affordable housing: improve affordability of home ownership; subsidize low-income households to rent or own adequate housing; expand and improve the affordable housing stock; - (d) Improve housing conditions: improve habitability (protection from natural elements, hazards and diseases) in urban and rural locations, access to basic services (water, sanitation, lighting, electricity, and garbage disposal), legal right to secure tenure (including compliance with a continuum of land rights, promotion of gender-equal land rights, and prohibition of housing discrimination and forced eviction);

-- 4. Improve housing conditions: improve habitability (protection from natural elements, hazards and diseases) in urban and rural locations, access to basic services (water, sanitation, lighting, electricity, and garbage disposal), legal right to secure tenure (including compliance with a continuum of land rights, promotion of gender-equal land rights, and prohibition of housing discrimination and forced eviction); and - 5.
-Upgrade informal settlements: support neighborhood upgrading programs and incremental housing in informal settlements.
+(e) Upgrade informal settlements: support neighbourhood-upgrading programmes and incremental housing in informal settlements.